ZhangNingSAU/Spring-2022-CSCI-185-Script-Programming/Slides/Topic 3.md

 ![t3-cp1](../Resources/t3-cp1.png)

-+ Be aware that there is one di↵erence between copying files and folders, **when copying folders you need to specify the -r option**, which is short for recursive.
++ Be aware that there is one difference between copying files and folders, **when copying folders you need to specify the -r option**, which is short for recursive.

 + This ensures that the underlying directory structure of the directory you wish to copy remains intact.